wirfeon/vezcoin/README.md

 journalctl -f -u mycoinvest.pricebot.service
 ```
 ## HTTPS
 Bots are configured to handle http only.
-You must strip SSL on webhook API via Nginx or something similar.
+You must strip SSL from your webhook via Nginx or something similar.

 ### Using Nginx
 ```
 aptitude install nginx
 ```
-Edit /etc/nginx/nginx.conf to proxy pass traffic from a webhook to you bot and restart Nginx.
+Edit /etc/nginx/nginx.conf to proxy pass traffic from a webhook to your bot and restart Nginx.
 ```
 location /674612326:AAFiPVe-ptiuTrEHH0NZKo-Z8D5fsZSBVH4 {
   proxy_pass  http://127.0.0.1:9005/;